we use our scraps for good!

 our 2021 Scrap Fellowship went to Lindsay Watson, the Executive Director of Threaded Together, an Arizona non-profit devoted to "inspiring creativity and connection through textile arts programs that empower participants, enrich our community, and offer employment pathways women and vulnerable populations."

-stay tuned for the launch of our 2022 Scrap Fellowship program soon!
+stay tuned for future Scrap Fellowship annocements soon!